PvPClt/project/play_en.md

 **Putin** (cold smile):

 — Holy crap, woman!
 Me?
 Never.
-I've better things to do.
+I’ve got better things to do.
 And why should I die?
 I'm young and strong...

 **Russia** (slurring, in despair):

 — But didn’t Volodin say: “No Putin — no Russia”?

-> Vyacheslav Volodin – Speaker of the Russian State Duma.
+> **[Note: Vyacheslav Volodin — Speaker of the Russian State Duma.]**

 **Putin** (icily):